dnanexus/dxWDL/README.md

 Sometimes, it is desirable to call an existing dx:applet from a WDL workflow.
 For example, when porting a native workflow, we can leave the applets as is, without rewriting them in WDL.
-The `dxci` subcommand, short for *Dx Call Interface*, is dedicated for this use case.
+The `dxci` subcommand, short for *Dx Call Interface*, is dedicated to this use case.
 It searchs a platform folder and generates a WDL wrapper task for each applet.
 For example, the command: